-things to do in fitzrovia
+Things to do in fitzrovia

-One of the popular streets in Fitzrovia is Charlotte Street, which was formed in 1763.
+- Famous street: One of the most popular streets in Fitzrovia is Charlotte Street, which was formed in 1763.
 The street was named in honour of Queen Charlotte and is now home to a mix of 18th, 19th and 20th century buildings, popular restaurants, nightclubs and cafes.